intelij/hp-ecommerce-java/README.md

     To be done

 ## Usage
+Here below are examples on how to initalize client and use for different kind of operations.
-Please take a look at ECommerceClientIT for more information (https://github.com/handpoint/hp-ecommerce-java/blob/master/src/test/java/com/handpoint/ecommerce/core/ECommerceClientIT.java)
+Please take a look at ECommerceClientIT for more information [EcommerceClientIT](https://github.com/handpoint/hp-ecommerce-java/blob/master/src/test/java/com/handpoint/ecommerce/core/ECommerceClientIT.java)

 ### Initialize ECommerce Client
 Instance ECommerceClient with values provided by Handpoint, for test environment, use the following values: